Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Tunis arrival

 Although the ferry port is located in the Tunis conurbation, the arrival area is called La Goulette.
-To get to Tunis you have to cover about 10 km on a road that runs through Lac de Tunis.
+To get to Tunis, you must cover about 10 km on a road that runs through Lac de Tunis.
 If you zoom in on the ferry map at the top of this page, you will see that clearly.

 Ferry from Italy to Tunisia

 Those who want to go to Tunisia have the most choice when departing from Italy.
 The ferry from Genoa departs the most northerly.
-From the Italian mainland, you can also choose a ferry from Civitavecchia (near Rome) or Salerno (near Naples).
+You can also choose a ferry from the Italian mainland from Civitavecchia (near Rome) or Salerno (near Naples).
 However, the latter takes quite a while because it makes a stopover in Palermo in Sicily.

 Frequently Asked Questions

-With only 310 km, the ferry from Palermo to Tunis is the shortest crossing.
+With only 310 km, the ferry from Palermo (Sicily) to Tunis is the shortest crossing.

-The ferry to Tunisia departs from quite different places, making it difficult to say which is the shortest crossing for you.
+The ferry to Tunisia departs from entirely different places, making it difficult to say which is your shortest crossing.
 In any case, the ferry that takes the least time goes from Palermo.
 However, that is on the island of Sicily, which is located in the very south of Italy.
-In addition, this boat is not specifically fast.
+In addition, this boat is not a fast vessel.
 Over a distance of only 310 km, this boat sails for 11 hours.

-If you're travelling from more northern parts of Europe, it doesn't really matter whether you depart from Genoa or Marseille.
-The Marseille ferry sails in 22 hours to Tunis, and The Genoa ferry takes 21 hours.
+If you're traveling from more northern parts of Europe, it doesn't really matter whether you depart from Genoa or Marseille.
+(In terms of travel duration) The Marseille ferry sails in 22 hours to Tunis, and The Genoa ferry takes 21 hours.

 Unfortunately, there are no ferry services between Spain and Tunisia.
 If you want to travel between Spain and Tunisia by ferry, it is best to travel to Algeria first.